prajwalvp/Dracula/README.md

 - Jan.
 19 2021: changed gap names from JUMPX to GAPX.
 This allows automatic building of list of gap names from TOA list, without needing to specify it independently in the script.

+- March 2 2021: Added list of published pulsars that have been connected using this software (see at the end).

 ### Instructions (which assume familiarity with TEMPO)

 Preparation: